mcantelon/node-deja/README.md

     deja clone git@github.com:mcantelon/dotfiles.git

 The repo would then be stored at `~/.deja/dotfiles`.
+If your repo contains submodules, deja will automatically initialize and update them.

 Git repo URLs default to Github and the `.git` at the end of a repo URL can be left off, so you could also do a quick read-only clone by entering the